 Star Basketball cards were issued from 1983 to 1986 and were the only licensed NBA basketball cards on the market until Fleer came to town in 1986-1987.

-The Star company also has a bit of a checkered past; the ‘Shop At Home’ scandal involved the former owner of Star- Robert Levin selling counterfeit cards on a home shopping channel.
+The Star company also has a checkered past.
+The ‘Shop At Home’ scandal involved the former owner of Star, Robert Levin, selling counterfeit cards on a home shopping channel.

-Star cards were produced in fairly limited quantities – it is believed that most sets had production runs under 5000 cards – yet most collectors I know dismiss the cards as second fiddle to any of the later Fleer issues.
+Star cards were produced in relatively limited quantities; it is believed that most sets had production runs under 5000 cards, yet most collectors have dismissed the cards as second fiddle to any of the later Fleer issues.

-Thus, I really made it my mission to figure out if Star cards are either:
+Thus, I made it my mission to figure out if Star cards are either:

 A) an underappreciated and undervalued long-term investment